Orange-Cyberdefense/GOAD/docs/mkdocs/docs/index.md

 !!! info "Windows Licenses"
     This lab use free windows VM only (180 days).
 After that delay enter a license on each server or rebuild all the lab (may be it's time for an update ;))

+!!! example ""
+    **:heart: Sponsor**<br>
+    This lab is created and maintained mainly by his creator (Cyril Servières a.k.a @m4yfly) on personal time (~80% personal time / ~20% at Orange Cyberdefense).
+    If you like it maybe consider sponsoring me : [https://github.com/sponsors/Mayfly277](https://github.com/sponsors/Mayfly277)